xpack/web-jekyll/pages/install.md

 /Users/ilg/Library/npm/bin/npm
 $ npm --version
 6.10.0
-$
 ```

-(These commands were tested with `bash`, for other shells they may need
+{% include note.html content="These commands were tested with `bash` on
+Ubuntu 18 LTS; for other shells they may need small adjustments." %}
-small adjustments.)

 {% endcapture %}